tmobile/magentaA11y/design.md

 ## For full experience designs

+When delivering part of a user journey that uses existing design components that already meet accessibility acceptance criteria.

 ### Given that I have delivered a web UI design for development

 - When I open the accessibility annotation layer